geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 Observations cache several values in order to allow the Observation card to present information without having to retrieve the Planting.

+Observations are presented in reverse chronological order by lastUpdate.
+When someone adds a comment, that sets the lastUpdate field.

 #### Observation entity representation